 JavaScript Client

-When quarkus.json-rpc.client.enabled is set to true, the extension generates a JavaScript client library and a typed proxy module as web resources.
+When quarkus.json-rpc.js-client.enabled is set to true, the extension generates a JavaScript client library and a typed proxy module as web resources.
 These can be imported directly from frameworks like Quarkus Web Bundler or Web Dependency Locator via the standard import map convention.

 Enabling the Client